...

 Close-up of Greek ‘Macedonian halva’

-Halva is one of the most celebrated sweets of the Lenten period.
-Many Greeks associate it with Ash Monday or Shrove Monday but it actually is consumed any day of the year while it has a great nutritious value.
+Halva is one of the most cherished sweets of the Lenten period.
+While many Greeks associate it with Ash Monday (Shrove Monday), it is enjoyed year-round for its rich nutritional value.

-The ingredients of halva usually consist of a fatty substance (butter, olive oil, or sunflower oil), starch (flour, semolina, or tahini), and sweeteners (sugar, honey, petimezi or glucose,).
+The basic ingredients of halva typically include a fat source (butter, olive oil, or sunflower oil), starch (flour, semolina, or tahini), and sweeteners (sugar, honey, petimezi, or glucose).

 We love travelling